-We’ve updated this post with some new photos and thoughts about this year’s festivities, so let’s take a look at Halloween Time at Disneyland & Disney California Adventure, sharing some of our tips and reviews for the various offerings.
-Let’s get started with the hard ticket event at DCA that disrupts crowd dynamics, here’s what you need to know about it…
+We’ve updated this post with new photos and thoughts about the festivities, so let’s take a look at Halloween Time at Disneyland & Disney California Adventure, sharing some of our tips and reviews for the various offerings.
+And speaking of that hard ticket event at DCA that disrupts crowd dynamics, here’s what you need to know about it…

 Oogie Boogie Bash – A Disney Halloween Party

 Oogie Boogie Bash seems like a good place to start the substantive portion of this guide as it is the major Halloween offering, which is in its fifth year in 2024.
 We won’t fixate on this party too much as we have the aforementioned Guide to Oogie Boogie Bash – A Disney Halloween Party that covers it in excruciating detail.

 It’s a really well done (if uneven) event with a lot of selling points and more than enough to fill an evening, which is where our strategy guide so you know what to prioritize comes into play.
 We’ve attended the party every single year, and always have a blast.
 Read our Photos & Review: Oogie Boogie Bash Party Report for more on what we did, photos, etc. last year.

 Additionally, there are a few things you need to know about Oogie Boogie Bash – A Disney Halloween Party…